On the surface, the answer seemed obvious; You're a startup, go with the cheaper one, duh!

 "There are only 3 of us working here."

-There are areas where a business owner with a with an inner-dialogue like this could do some serious damage.
+There are areas where a business owner with inner dialogue like this could do some serious damage.

 One of those areas is the choice between time and money.